Harpswell, Maine

 Harpswell is a town in Cumberland County, Maine, United States, on Casco Bay in the Gulf of Maine.
 The population was 5,031 at the 2020 census.

-Harpswell is composed of land contiguous with the rest of Cumberland County, called Harpswell Neck, as well as three large islands connected by bridges: Sebascodegan Island (locally known as Great Island), Orr's Island, and Bailey Island.
+Harpswell is composed of a peninsula contiguous with the rest of Cumberland County, called Harpswell Neck, as well as three large islands connected by bridges: Sebascodegan Island (locally known as Great Island), Orr's Island, and Bailey Island.
 Ninety-five smaller islands are within Harpswell's municipal borders.

+About 40% of Harpswell jobs were linked directly to maritime occupations or indirectly through recreation and tourism, according to a 2014 study by the National Oceanic and Atmospheric Administration.

 As of 2022, Harpswell had the highest number of active lobstering licenses in the state of Maine, at just over 250 in all.

 Geography

 Harpswell is part of the Portland-South Portland metropolitan area as defined by the United States Census Bureau.

 According to the Census Bureau, Harpswell has a total area of 127.69 sqmi, of which 24.18 sqmi is land and 103.51 sqmi is water.
 Harpswell has about 216 mi of coastline.

 The town is crossed by state routes 24 and 123.
 It is bordered by the town of Brunswick to the north, and is separated by the New Meadows River from West Bath to the northeast and Phippsburg to the east.